KaveIO/PhiK/README.rst

 * Issues and Ideas: https://github.com/kaveio/phik/issues

-Please note that KPMG provides support only on a best-effort basis.
+Please note that support is (only) provided on a best-effort basis.